eclipse-xpanse/xpanse-website/docs/database.md

             -e MARIADB_PASSWORD${database-password} \
             -p 3306:${database-port} -d
 ```
+> **Note:** To avoid passing database related properties in command line, we can use the ` --env-file` option of the  `
+> docker run` command to store all sensitive data.
+> Again here the property names must be in UPPERCASE.

 #### Database Objects Creation

-All database objects such as tables needed by the application is automatically created by the application when it boots
+All database objects such as tables needed by the application are automatically created by the application when it boots
 up and uses a database for the first time.